kuriharaan/InputSystemWiki/Old-New-Input-System-Postmortem.md

 However, there wasn't the step *after* the prototype where you take a step bake, take all that you have learnt, ask some hard questions, and progress to writing a production quality system.

+This leads me to the next point.

+## Incorrect and/or harmful assumptions

+Personally, based on the prototype I came away with several assumptions that turned out to be harmful.

+One such assumption was that in the HLAPI we need all functionality exposed in neat, easy, "Unity style" fashion.
+This, amongst a verity of things, led to events being classes and having an object-oriented, easy accessibility to them.
+Out of this flowed a lot of complexity (like the routing mechanics) and more flawed assumptions.

 ## Compartmentalized ownership

+The system got split in two with a low-level native API and a high-level managed API.
+The division makes good sense.

+However, over time it also led to compartmentalized ownership in the team.
+While this may seem natural and not like a problem, for me personally it meant that I more and more confined myself to my own little sandbox (which was mostly the native part).
+I think a system that is not eventually owned top to bottom by at least "someone" is always going to show the fact in some ways.